QUICK TRAIL FACTS

 Falmouth Nature Preserve trails in blue; Underwood Park trails in orange.
 The connector trail between the two parks passes through private property.
 (Woodman Preserve in green and Underwood Springs Forest in lavender.)

 This is a pleasant, wooded preserve with about 4.25 miles of well-marked trails, popular with dog walkers.
 There is a nice section of the trail — along the red and orange trails — that follows the pretty Mill Creek tidal estuary and salt marsh.
-These two trails are easy to walk and follow.
+The forest here is varied, passing under some old hemlocks, birch, maple, and oak trees.

 Directions: The Falmouth Nature Preserve is at 178 Foreside Rd.
 The lot has approximately 8 parking spaces.